erjosito/azure-networking-lab/README.md

 **Figure 10:** VPN connection through Vnet peering

 This is so because of how the Vnet peerings were configured, more specifically the parameters AllowForwardedTraffic and UseRemoteGateways (in the spokes),  and AllowGatewayTransit (in the hub).
-Back in your Windows command prompt, you can issue this command to check the state and configuration of your vnet peerings:
+Back in your Azure CLI command prompt, you can issue this command to check the state and configuration of your vnet peerings:

 <pre lang="...">
 az network vnet peering list --vnet-name myVnet1 -o table